-get these services Outpatient treatment and counseling for substance abuse. \$25 copayment for each Medicare-covered individual therapy session. \$15 copayment for each Medicare-covered group therapy session.
-You pay these amounts until you reach the out-of-pocket maximum.
+get these services order to admit you as an inpatient to the hospital, you are an ambulatory surgical center, outpatient and pay the cost-sharing amounts for outpatient including but not limited to surgery.
+Even if you stay in the hospital overnight, you might hospital or other facility charges still be considered an "outpatient."
+This is called an and physician or surgical "Outpatient Observation" stay.
+If you are not sure if you are charges. an outpatient, you should ask your doctor or the hospital You pay these amounts until staff. you reach the out-of-pocket If you receive any services or items other than surgery, maximum. including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost sharing for those services or items.
+Please refer to the appropriate section in this chart for the additional service or item you received for the specific

+See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information.
 Your provider may need to obtain prior authorization.
-Centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-This is called an "Outpatient Observation" stay.
-If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff.
-If you receive any services or items other than surgery, including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost sharing for those services or items.
-Please refer to the appropriate section in this chart for the additional service or item you received for the specific \$0 copayment for a diagnostic colonoscopy at an ambulatory surgical center. \$50 copayment for Medicare-covered surgery or other services provided to you at an ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
-You pay these amounts until you reach the out-of-pocket maximum.
-Your provider may need to obtain prior authorization. \$0 copayment for a diagnostic colonoscopy at an outpatient